Artificial Intelligence & Conversion Optimisation

 Digital marketing is a zero-sum game – it’s survival of the fittest.
 Brands have to respond to changing customer needs and new technology like artificial intelligence as otherwise they are likely to go out of business.

 Well, with the advent of artificial intelligence based evolutionary algorithms this time has arrived!
-Sentient, a company born out of the minds that developed the technology behind Apple’s Siri, has come to market with Ascend.
-Sentient have combined evolutionary computation (a form of artificial intelligence which uses mechanisms inspired by biological evolution), and deep learning to create a market leading optimisation solution.
-What is unique and exciting about Ascend is that it is capable of autonomous decision-making to assist businesses improve their bottom line and enhance the customer experience at the same time.
+Sentient, a company born out of the minds that developed the technology behind Apple’s Siri.
+They have come to market with Ascend.
+Sentient have combined evolutionary computation (mechanisms inspired by biological evolution), and deep learning to create a market leading optimisation solution.
+Ascend is capable of autonomous decision-making to assist businesses improve their bottom line and enhance the customer experience at the same time.

 What are the benefits of Ascend?

-- Massively complex multivariate tests that have over 1 million possible combinations can be completed with Ascend that would be impossible with traditional MVT solutions.
+- Massively complex multivariate tests that have over 1 million possible combinations!
+It would be impossible with traditional MVT solutions.
 Below is an example of the kind of test that is now feasible with Ascend.

-- Ascend requires lower traffic levels than traditional optimisation solutions because it uses what it discovers about the performance of a particular combination of elements to predict how that combination will influence the conversion rate in the future.
+- Ascend requires lower traffic levels than traditional optimisation solutions.
+It uses what it discovers about the performance of a particular combination of elements.
+It predicts how that combination will influence the conversion rate in the future.

-- Testing is completed with greater speed and double digit uplifts in conversion rates are normally achieved within the first 2 months of employing Ascend.
+- Testing is completed with greater speed and double digit uplifts in conversion rates.
+These are normally achieved within the first 2 months of employing Ascend.
 Recently completed tests have achieved between a 12% and 48% uplift in conversions.

 - It can optimise multiple pages simultaneously to improve conversion rates throughout a user journey.

-- Indeed, for underwear brand Cosabella, Ascend tested 15 different changes to the homepage header, category page, product page and shopping cart design.
-Using standard multivariate testing would have required 160 tests, instead of the automated process that Ascend manages for you.
+- For underwear brand Cosabella, Ascend tested 15 different changes to the homepage header, category page, product page and shopping cart design.
+Using standard multivariate testing would have required 160 tests.
 This improved conversions by 35% compared to the control experience.

-- Automates the testing program so that once all your ideas have been input into Ascend it employs all the power of AI to adapt and respond to user interactions to identify the best performing combination of changes to your site or web app.
+- Automates the testing program.
+Once all your ideas have been input into Ascend it adapts and responds to user interactions.
+This identifies the best performing combination of changes to your site or web app.

 - It allows for tests to be paused and new ideas to be input into the testing program as and when required.